Ranking Methodology

 We take a repeatable, evidence‑led, fairness-by-design approach to measuring AI visibility keeping comparisons meaningful:

-Assistant signals: how often and in what context leading AI assistants mention or recommend each institution.
+AI Signals: how often and in what context leading AI assistants mention or recommend each institution.

 Content signals: whether institutional information (web pages, structured data and research outputs) is machine‑readable, trustworthy and easy for models to cite.

-Perception and fairness: how assistants portray each institution across key themes, plus checks for over‑ or under‑representation.
+Perception: how assistants portray each institution across key themes, plus checks for over‑ or under‑representation.

-Meaningful peer comparison: safeguards account for the influence of outsized volumes, benchmark results relative to peers, and reward improvement and growth.
+Sector Benchmarking: safeguards account for the influence of outsized volumes, benchmark results relative to peers, and reward improvement and growth.

 Key Performance Indicators